ayman-mezghani/dslab-final-Robust_Journey_Planning/README.md

     - `ROUTE_DESC`: _Bus_, _Zub_, _Tram_, etc.
     - `ROUTE_TYPE`:

-Notes: PK=Primary Key (unique), FK=Foreign Key (refers to a Primary Key in another table)
+**Note:** PK=Primary Key (unique), FK=Foreign Key (refers to a Primary Key in another table)

 The other files are:

 * _calendar-dates.txt_ contains exceptions to the weekly patterns expressed in _calendar.txt_.
 * _agency.txt_ has the details of the operators
-* _transfers.txt_ contains the transfer times between stations or platforms in the stations.
+* _transfers.txt_ contains the transfer times between stops or platforms.

 Figure 1. better illustrates the above concepts relating stops, routes, trips and stop times on a real example (route _11-3-A-j19-1_, direction _0_)

  ![journeys](figs/journeys.png)

  _Figure 1._ Relation between stops, routes, trips and stop times.
-The vertical axis represents the stops along the route,
+The vertical axis represents the stops along the route in the direction of travel.
-             the horizontal axis represents the time of day on a non-linear scale.
+             The horizontal axis represents the time of day on a non-linear scale.
 Solid lines connecting the stops correspond to trips.
              A trip is one instances of a vehicle journey on the route.
 Trips on same route do not need to mark all the stops on the route, resulting in trips having different stop lists for the same route.